Enquirer dropping printing and delivery of Saturday papers

 Cincinnati's last remaining newspaper joins more than 130 Gannett markets shifting to six-day print delivery.

-The Cincinnati Enquirer, which took three-day holidays from printing and delivering newspapers Thanksgiving and New Year's weekends, will eliminate Saturday print delivery on March 5.
+The Cincinnati Enquirer, which took two-day holidays from printing and delivering Friday and Saturday newspapers Christmas and New Year's weekends, will eliminate Saturday print delivery on March 5.

 "The Enquirer will cease home delivery on Saturdays, but instead will provide subscribers with a full digital replica of the newspaper that day (at Cincinnati.com) filled with local news, advertising and features such as comics and puzzles," the paper announced Wednesday.